Housing in the Wheeling area can be affordable for everyone.

 3. The resident buys the building from the CLT while the CLT retains ownership of the land.

-4. The resident makes monthly lease payments to the CLT and builds equity.
+5. The owner makes monthly lease payments to the CLT and continues to build equity.

-5. The resident eventually sells their home to a new resident with the oversight of the CLT.
+6. The owner eventually sells their home to a new resident with the oversight of the CLT.

 The membership and board will have three parts to represent different members of the community:

-If you’re interested in becoming a member or helping in any other way, please fill out the form below.
+If you’re interested in becoming a member or helping in any other way, please fill out the form below and we’ll get in touch.

 More resources about CLTs